Two Types of Chicken Stock

 What is a Sachet?

 A sachet is a small bag made of cloth or cheesecloth filled with various herbs and spices and used to add flavor to soup, stews, stocks, and sauces.
-The combination of herbs and spices can vary depending on your cooking but typically include bay leaves, peppercorns, parsley, and thyme.
+The combination of herbs and spices can vary depending on your cooking but typically includes bay leaves, peppercorns, parsley, and thyme.

 I have even seen these nifty disposable cloth bags you can buy at kitchen supply stores.